lizardcat/30-dashboards-30-days/README.md

 - **Focus:** A simple weather tracker that uses the OpenWeather API to pull real-time data for various cities in Africa.
 - **Key Features:** Weather data + temperature in C & F, search functionality for any city in the world
 - **Challenges:** Setting up OpenWeather API and securely using it with Netlify
-- **Learnings:** It's easy to use dummy data, but how easy is it to use the API?
+- **Learnings:** It's actually pretty easy to integrate the OpenWeather API.

 _[Daily entries will be added as each dashboard is completed]_